cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 equivalent security to PSS {{?KK18=DOI.10.1007/s00145-017-9257-9}}.
 However, FDH is less standard and not used widely in related technologies.
 Moreover, FDH is deterministic, whereas PSS supports deterministic and probabilistic encodings.
+However, as noted in {{message-entropy}}, the protocol in this document only supports probabilistic encodings.

 ## Alternative Blind Signature Protocols